In a world where third-party cookies and data are quickly disappearing, collecting your own first-party customer data is critical.

 Outlining your business’s goal for collecting data will help you determine which data collection methods to use, how much to collect, and what to do with the information once you have it.

 If you need to know what type of business tends to buy your products, gathering data like company size and industry will be helpful.
-If you want to know what factors influence your customers’ purchases, it would be good to understand their pain points.
+Understanding your customers’ pain points will also help you determine what factors influence their purchases.

-Finally, it’s critical to consider how your company will store the data once it’s collected.
-The data storage solution you choose will determine how long you can access the data after you collect it and how well it’s protected from leaks or misuse.
+It’s critical to consider how your company will store the data once it’s collected.
+Your data storage solution will determine how long you can access the data after you collect it and how well it’s protected from leaks or misuse.

 A popular customer data storage solution is a customer relationship management (CRM) platform.
 A CRM platform enables you to collect and store tons of customer data so you can use it to strengthen customer relationships and drive more sales.